s183910/MLOps_project/README.md

 > Answer:

 <!-- TODO finish this -->
-We made use of the following services on google cloud platform: Vertex AI, Bucket, ... .
+We made use of the following services on google cloud platform:
+- Buckets for storing Docker images
+- Cloud Run for building the inference API
+- Cloud Functions for the same TODO???

 ### Question 18